 PPI: Positive psychological intervention.
 There is within the literature a demarcation made between a "positive psychology intervention" and a "positive psychological intervention" - for an outline and explanation, see Hone, Jarden, and Schofield (2015).
-Here we incorporate the wider notion of positive psychological intervention that covers all activities across many disciplines (i.e., from other sub-fields of psychology in addition to PP) aimed towards increasing psychological forms of wellbeing.
-One popular definition of a PPI is: "A positive psychological intervention promotes positive emotions, behaviours, and/or thoughts, thereby increasing the wellbeing of an individual or group" (Schueller, Kashdan, & Parks, 2014, p.
+Here we incorporate the wider notion of positive psychological intervention that covers all activities across many disciplines (i.e., from other sub-fields of psychology in addition to PP) aimed towards increasing psychological wellbeing.
+One popular definition of a positive psychological intervention is: "A positive psychological intervention promotes positive emotions, behaviours, and/or thoughts, thereby increasing the wellbeing of an individual or group" (Schueller, Kashdan, & Parks, 2014, p.
 92).
-Another popular definition of a PPI is "treatment methods or intentional activities that aim to cultivate positive feelings, behaviours, or cognitions" (Sin & Lyubomirsky, 2009, p.
-468).